 "On tours, we had Derek Pringle, Rumesh Ratnayake, Sunil Joshi, who helped the team fine-tune themselves in those aspects of the game.
 Madhu Jesrani, who has been the secretary of cricket for many years, I think, is the heart and soul of our cricket.
 He keeps the team involved, he keeps the families involved as well."

 Certain infrastructure improvements have also played a major role in Oman's recent success.
-For years, cricket in the country was played on artificial wickets, before the inaugural turf wicket opened at Al Amerat, a facility on the south-western outskirts of Muscat, in late 2012.
+For years, cricket in the country was played on artificial wickets, before the inaugural turf wicket opened at Al Amerat, a facility on the south-eastern outskirts of Muscat, in late 2012.
 A second floodlit turf ground opened up in the same complex in late 2015, and a third ground, with practice facilities, is currently being developed at the site; it is scheduled to open later this year.

 The new turf wickets allowed Oman to host their first bilateral series, in April, with UAE visiting for three 50-over matches as part of Oman's preparation for WCL Division Three in Uganda this month.
 If the third turf-wicket ground opens on schedule and Oman gain promotion to Division Two, they will have the requisite number of grounds to host the event and are expected to make a bid.
 Pankaj credits the royal family with making land and extra funding available to develop for cricket, both locally and for when the team is touring abroad.